akashbeniwal002/Image-Data-Generation-using-GMM/README.md

 **Number of Clusters:**
 <br>
-The number of clusters for a well-converged GMM model was determined using the `Akaike Information Criteria` (AIC).
+The number of clusters for a well-converged GMM model was determined using the 'Akaike Information Criteria' (AIC).
 <p align='center'>
 <img  src="./assets/ACIs.png" width="300" height="200" />
 </p>